amarakon/dfm/README.md

 ![](preview.gif)

-DFM is a simple file manager that uses Dmenu.
-Instead of opening a slow graphical environment, you open Dmenu and quickly choose whatever file you want to manipulate.
+DFM is a simple file manager that uses dmenu.
+Instead of opening a slow graphical environment, you open dmenu and quickly choose whatever file you want to manipulate.
 It supports multiple selections and wildcards.
 DFM is the fastest file manager because it is only usable with the keyboard.
 Please submit an issue or a pull request if you do want any